 Burnout often means you're not delegating enough, so have a conversation with your fiancé to figure out what you can both take off your plates.
 "If you feel like you don't have enough time for wedding planning, then see how you can free up other areas of your life.
 Revisit your household tasks and see if there is any flexibility there, whether it's temporarily hiring a cleaning company or taking advantage of online subscription services to deliver groceries to your home," Orlando says.

 6. Reconnect With Your Spouse-To-Be

 Plan a fun and low-key outing with your partner, whether it's strolling through the farmer's market, lingering over a cappuccino at a local coffee shop, or taking in an art exhibit.
 “Sometimes I send my clients some gourmet macarons with a bottle of champagne and tell them to take a night off from planning and reconnect.
 Make a rule about no wedding talk—and stick to it!" says Kim Sayatovic from Belladeux Event Design.
 Bonus points if you can take an affordable weekend getaway or staycation together.

-"After you take a breather from planning, the worst thing you can do is jump back into it, full throttle," Dennis says.
-Instead, break up bigger projects like putting together the seating chart into smaller, more manageable steps that you can tackle one piece at a time.
-For example, for the seating chart: Step one is to design the chart layout; step two might be to create different colors for each guest category; step three entails writing each person's name on a flag based on his or her color category and placing it on the poster board.
+Break up bigger projects like putting together the seating chart into smaller, more manageable steps that you can tackle one piece at a time.
+For example, for the seating chart: step one is to design the chart layout; step two might be to create different colors for each guest category; step three entails writing each person's name on a flag based on his or her color category and placing it on the poster board.

 Setting aside time for the exciting aspects of wedding planning can reenergize your motivation.
 "Invite your friends to join you and turn that to-do into a bonding experience.
 For example, you can plan a champagne brunch after dress shopping.
 Spending the day with your pals with surely pick your spirits up," Sayatovic says.